shakirc2983/multithread-chat/readme.md

 java Server
 ```

-To start a client, navigate o the project directory and run:
+To start a client, navigate to the project directory and run:
 ```bash
 javac Client.java
 java Client